gcolivera/donation-demo/README.md

 The UI communicates to the API Layer as if they are living on different servers.
 This was specified in the instructions as well.
 There are two endpoints:
-- GET /donations : This will load a full list of donations.
+- GET /donations : This will load a full list of donations limited to 100 records.
 Returns a list of donation records.
-- GET /donation?id={id} : This will get a single donation by id.
+- GET /donation/{id} : This will get a single donation by id.
 Returns the entire donation record.
 - POST /donation : This will create a new donation record.
-Variables: name, type, quantity, and date.
+Request body is the donation object.
 Returns success or error.
 - PUT /donation : This will update the donation record.
-Variables: name, type, quantity, and date.
+Request body is the donation object.
 Returns success or error.
-- DELETE /donation : This will delete the donation record.
+- DELETE /donation/{id} : This will delete the donation record.
 Variables: id.
 Returns success or error.

 # Database
-For file storage, I am using a simple PostgresSQL database.
-I chose PostgresSQL because I already had that installed on my machine.
-THe SQL and drivers would need to be modified if using a different database.
-Since this is a single table, a database might not be entirely necessary, but I wanted to show that I have a bit of expreience with databases.
+For file storage, this application uses a PostgresSQL database.
+I chose PostgresSQL because I already had that installed on my machine and I wanted to show off my knowledge of relational databases.
+The SQL and drivers would need to be modified if using a different database.
+Since this database is only a few tables, it might not be entirely necessary to use a database as the data storage method, but I wanted to show that I have a bit of expreience with databases.

 The database consists of these tables:
 - donor (first_name, last_name, id)